cassadelle13/Corallum-Studio/📖 Corallum Studio_ Terminology & Naming Map.md

-# 📖 Corallum Studio: Terminology & Naming Map
+# Terminology & Naming Map

 Use these exact terms when talking to Cursor AI to ensure it finds the right components immediately.